Project

 The weights are scaled so that they add up to the sample size and not the UK population, and as there are zero weights this sum is less than the number of observations.

-Updated by JINGYA ZENG over 3 years ago
+Updated by JINGYA ZENG almost 4 years ago

 Many thanks for your explanation!
 It is very helpful.